Harold & Miriam Steinberg

 Pearl

-Talia Suskauer has played Elphaba full-time both on Broadway and in the National Tour of Wicked.
+Talia Suskauer has played Elphaba full-time in both the Broadway and National Touring companies of Wicked.
 Most recently, Talia returned from touring the country as Lucille in the Tony Award-winning revival of Parade.
 Other New York credits: Be More Chill (Broadway), Be More Chill (Signature Theater).
 Regional: Audrey in Little Shop of Horrors (Ogunquit), Dot in Sunday in the Park with George (Axelrod PAC), Louise in Gypsy (Goodspeed Opera House), Little Women (Jo), The Secret Garden (Lily).
 Film/TV: FBI: “Most Wanted,” “31 Candles”.
 Talia has performed solo shows around the country and has performed at Carnegie Hall.
 She holds a BFA in Musical Theatre from Penn State University.
+For Nona. @taliasuskauer

 Max Chernin